Brazil's largest party closer to backing impeachment after protests

 Oxford Economics, another consultancy, said a temporary PMDB-led government could speed up structural reforms and stop Brazil's decline, though just a change of government might not be enough for a recovery.

-Rousseff called the PMDB ministers to a meeting where all six pledged to support her government and oppose impeachment.
-But the PMDB leadership in the state of Santa Catarina decided to break with Rousseff, and its members resigned as heads of national tourism agency Embratur and state utility Eletrosul.

-The administration is hoping to rally what is left of its support base, historically labour unions and other organised leftist groups.
+The administration is hoping to rally what is left of its support base, historically labor unions and other organized leftist groups.
 Some of the groups have called for demonstrations to defend the government Friday.

 Rousseff has also offered to bring Lula into the cabinet.